tidyverse/tidyr/revdep/problems.md

     Packages unavailable to check Rd xrefs: ‘sjPlot’, ‘MuMIn’, ‘piecewiseSEM’
     ```

-# sparseMVN
+# skimr

-Version: 0.2.1
+Version: 1.0

 ## In both

-*   checking re-building of vignette outputs ...
-WARNING
+*   checking dependencies in R code ...
+NOTE
     ```
-    Error in re-building vignettes:
-      ...
-    Quitting from lines 477-487 (sparseMVN.Rnw)
-    Error: processing vignette 'sparseMVN.Rnw' failed with diagnostics: there is no package called 'trustOptim'
-    Execution halted
+    Namespace in Imports field not imported from: ‘knitr’ All declared Imports should be used.
     ```

+# spatialwarnings

+Version: 1.0

+## In both

-*   checking package dependencies ...
+*   checking dependencies in R code ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘trustOptim’
+    Namespaces in Imports field not imported from:
+      ‘moments’ ‘poweRlaw’
+      All declared Imports should be used.
     ```

 # starmie